jlohier/neural-network-tutorial/README.md

 # neural network tutorial

-I prepared this notebook as a tutorial for an article I am going to publish on medium.
+This notebook contains a simple tutorial on neural networks.

-In this article, I will discuss perceptron trainning and neural networks
+Contact Lohier Jean for datasets and any additional information. kevinlohier.kl@gmail.com